In this CPR Certification Course you’ll learn how to perform CPR and how to use an Automated External Defibrillator (AED).

 There is no more common cause of death in the United States than heart disease.
 And while heart attacks, cardiac arrest, and other dangerous ailments are most common among older adults, the fact is that they can strike anyone at any time.
 This is why getting a CPR certification is so important.
 Having an army of individuals equipped to respond to such situations while the ambulance is on its way is a decisive factor in saving lives.

 For maximum convenience, however, the obvious choice is online CPR certification.
-A new option that is quickly gaining in popularity by those who need to complete their certification efficiently, online courses allow you to complete a virtual lesson, take a CPR test, and receive your own certification in under an hour without having to leave the comfort of your favorite chair.
-Find out more about National CPR Foundation’s CPR/AED course and how it can save you time and money during your certification process.
+A new option that is quickly gaining in popularity by those who need to complete their CPR certification efficiently, our online CPR training class allows you to complete a virtual lesson, take a CPR test, and receive your own CPR certification in under an hour without having to leave the comfort of your favorite chair.
+Find out more about our CPR/AED course and how it can save you time and money during your certification process.

 Still have questions?
 Find out everything you need to know about CPR cost, certification, testing, and more below.

 All of us have heard of CPR, but how many actually know what it is?
 In our CPR certification course, you will be able to find out for yourself, and learn how to effectively implement the associated techniques to adults, children, and infants.

 CPR stands for Cardiopulmonary Resuscitation, and it is a series of techniques that are designed to restore a heartbeat to those who have drowned, experienced a stroke or cardiac arrest, or had a heart attack.
 Since these life-or-death situations require fast action, having an in-depth understanding of the techniques is essential.

 AED is the other component of the comprehensive online course offered through National CPR Foundation.
 It stands for Automated External Defibrillator training and will prepare those taking the course how to effectively use one of the most important pieces of medical equipment available today.
 Designed to be a follow-up procedure after CPR is administered, AED training continues to save lives to this day.